 Picking defects occur during harvest and are typically caused by rough handling.
 While many harvest defects may appear small or innocuous, any wound or damage to fruit may leave it open to a secondary infection or infestation.

-Even after the harvest, transportation and sorting are done, stored fruit and vegetables aren’t immune to storage damage.
+Even after the harvest, transportation and sorting are done, stored fruit and vegetables aren’t immune to damage.
 Climate-controlled storage presents its own set of issues and risks.
 Storage disorders affect produce in long term storage and may produce undesirable flavors, affect texture, or even cause visible damage.
 These disorders include various kinds of storage rot and fungal development, as well as other physiological disorders.

 While sensory evaluation is a valuable tool, it's important to acknowledge that it has inherent subjectivity.
 The perception of sensory attributes can vary among individuals, and personal preferences may influence evaluations.
 To mitigate this subjectivity, sensory panelists undergo training to develop a common vocabulary and understanding of quality attributes.
 Standardized evaluation protocols and reference samples are often employed to minimize variability.